 Rumoured to be one of one, but definitely one of no more than a hand full of 996 Turbo Cabs in Guards Red and very striking is is too!
 This along with all the standard goodies, the other options that were chosen by its first owner moved its purchase price to £102,095.01 when new (mustn’t forget the penny!) in September 2004, things like the red stitching through out the full leather interior, cruise control, heated seats, 3 spoke sports leather steering wheel, rear parking sensors, Porsche crests on the front head rests etc etc .
 Now i could go on about its 400 plus horse power turbo charged flat 6 motor, its almost seamless gear changing 5 speed tip-tronic gearbox or the prodigious grip its All Wheel Drive system gives but if you are reading this you know all that!
 Suffice to say this car has been looked after properly with a full history to 77k in its original owners wallet along with its other owners books.
 The service history is backed up with not just its service stamps but the invoices for its services and further maintenance in between.
 Its owner that we are selling the car for says […]

 This great “bruiser” Suzuki was rare in its day and even rarer today.
 By using the GSXR1100 motor all be it with smaller carbs and softer cams and equiped with shaft drive, Suzuki made the GSX “G” a great all round bike, one that could tour effortlessly but when needed cover great distances at speed.
+After having been stood a while and on arriving with us we found it to be running poorly.
+The fault was traced to what is becoming more and more of a problem, the ethanol in our modern petrol had basically eaten the original carb floats plus the float level needles and seats!!
+So on top of the usual oil and filter change a new set of floats, needles and seats and a new set of spark plugs have all been fitted, now it runs properly!
 With just under 40K on the clock this good condition example would make a great every day classic or with a bit of work an unusual bike at a classic show.
 A whole lot of bike at not a lot of money in a world where a moped can be for sale at £10K!!

 These bikes were rare back in the late 80s let alone now!
 Ask yourself when you last saw one on the road, especially one as original as this lovely 1989 example?
 Built in 1989 and first registered here in the UK in 1989 so likely to of been new, it comes withsome old service reciepts and a stack of old MOTs dating back to 1999 and showing 9724 kms, right through to 2016 at 16265.
 At that point the history shows it was off the road, or at least not motd, until March 2019 where after a bill of £651 including new cam belts it was fully serviced and back on the road, still with just 16280 kms on the clock!
 As always we have to say “we cannot warrant any mileages” so make your own minds up.
 Today it is in very good condition, yes there are a couple of chips in the paint and some blisters by the fuel filler (not rust paint reaction) but for a 31 year old Italian bike that has not been restored, it is in fine fettle and comes with some very nice updates comprising of a fully adjustable “Ohlins” rear shock, electronic […]